-Questline analytics expert Kinsley Giles digs deep into the performance metrics of nearly 355 million email sends to energy utility customers each year.
+Questline Digital analytics expert Kinsley Giles digs deep into the performance metrics of nearly 355 million email sends to energy utility customers each year.
 He provides valuable insights to help utility marketers make effective, data-driven decisions.

 The single most important communication between an energy utility and its customers is the monthly bill.

-According to Questline’s data, on average two out of three subscribers open every electronic bill.
+According to Questline Digital’s data, on average two out of three subscribers open every electronic bill.
 In fact, 92% of subscribers open at least one eBill per year, and 86% of this engaged audience open more than one per year.
 Billing notifications are one of the most frequent communications, as well as one of the most opened, with a 66% open rate.